 Since the emergence of the World Food Conference in 1974, the concept of 'food security' has evolved and evolved.
-To date, there are more than two hundred definitions to describe the term (Smith, Pointing, & Maxwell, 1992).
+To date, there are more than two hundred definitions to describe the term (Smith et al., 1992).
 An analogy that is very relevant to describe food security as part of a genetic material pool (Maxwell, 1996).
-In the international development phase in the 1960s to the 1970s, the concept of food security first emerged as the ability to collect and find consistent definitions of food needs (von Braun, Bouis, & Pandya-Lorch, 1992).
+In the international development phase in the 1960s to the 1970s, the concept of food security first emerged as the ability to collect and find consistent definitions of food needs (von Braun et al., 1992).